Voice/Vision Holocaust Survivor Oral History Archive

 Contents

-An interview with Larry Wayne, a Holocaust survivor, conducted by Dr. Sidney Bolkosky, Professor of History at the University of Michigan--Dearborn.
 Larry Wayne was born in Łódź, Poland in 1923.
-He had three blood siblings and two adopted siblings.
-His family owned a successful bakery and sent him to private school at the Katzenelson Gymnasium where he was trained to be a lieutenant in the Polish army.
-Shortly after the Nazi invasion, Larry and his extended family were forced to move into a small apartment in the Łódź ghetto in 1940.
-His father died in the ghetto.
-Afterwards Larry's family was transported to Auschwitz-Birkenau where his mother and little brother were gassed in 1944.
-Larry and his brother Jack signed up to work at the Janina coal mine and then were relocated to various camps.
-Larry attempted to escape during this relocation period and was shot in the knee.
-He was brought to Buchenwald where the Allied forces liberated him in 1945.
-After the war Larry was treated for typhoid fever by the American army and moved to Bad Nauheim where he began smuggling Aliyah Bet.
-Once he reunited with his brother Jack and sister Ruth, they immigrated to Detroit in 1946.
+He had three blood siblings and two adopted siblings and is family owned a successful bakery.
+Larry attended private school at the Katzenelson Gymnasium, where he was trained to be a lieutenant in the Polish army.
+In 1940, Larry's family was forced to move into the Łódź ghetto, where they shared a small apartment with their extended family.
+Larry's father died in the ghetto and in 1944, Larry's family was transported to Auschwitz-Birkenau where his mother and brother were gassed.
+He and his brother Jack volunteered to work at the Janina coal mine and then were relocated to various camps.
+In 1945, Larry was liberated by the U.S. Army in Buchenwald.
+He was reunited with his brother and sister in Bad Nauheim and the three immigrated to Detroit, Michigan in 1946.

 1. Introduction